kgorking/ecs/README.md

 ```

 # Systems
 Systems are where the code that operates on an entities components is located.
 A system is built from a user-provided lambda using the functions `ecs::make_(parallel_)system`.
 Systems can operate on as many components as you need; there is no limit.
-Do keep in mind that each component creates a dependency on previous systems, and can hinder concurrency performance.

-Accessing components from systems is done through *references*.
+Accessing components in systems is done through *references*.
 If you forget to do so, you will get a compile-time error to remind you.
 Remember to mark components you don't intend to change in a system as a `const` reference.

+## Requirements and rules
+There are a few requirements and restrictions put on the lambdas:

+* **No return values.** Systems are not permitted to have return values, because it logically does not make any sense.
+Systems with return types other than `void` will result in a compile time error.
+* **At least one component parameter.** Systems operate on components, so if none is provided it will result in a compile time error.
+* **No duplicate components.** Having the same component more than once in the parameter list is likely an error on the programmers side, so a compile time error will be raised.

 ## The current entity